The Short Answer

 Outpatient detox is not recommended for severe alcohol dependence, benzodiazepine withdrawal, or anyone with a history of withdrawal seizures or delirium tremens.
 For those situations, inpatient care is safer.

 The cost advantage is real, but safety comes first.
 Your doctor or a SAMHSA helpline counselor can help you determine the right level of care.
+You can also explore government resources for treatment costs to understand what financial support may be available.

 Rapid Detox Cost